Party Potatoes Deluxe are a staple side dish at my family's holiday get-togethers. Creamy, cheesy, crunchy, and irresistible!

 - Preheat oven to 350 degrees.
 Melt 1/4 cup butter in an 8x8 casserole dish in the oven while it heats.

-- Meanwhile, combine hash browns, green onion, sour cream, cheese and soup in a large bowl.
-Transfer mixture to the casserole dish after the butter has melted.
-Bake, uncovered, for 30 minutes.
+- Meanwhile, combine hash browns, green onions, sour cream, cheese and soup in a large bowl.
+Scoop the mixture into the casserole dish over the melted butter then bake uncovered for 30 minutes.

-- Melt remaining 1/4 cup butter in the microwave, then mix with crushed cornflakes.
-Sprinkle on top of the potatoes then bake for 15 more minutes.
+- Melt remaining 1/4 cup butter in a small mixing bowl in the microwave then add crushed cornflakes and stir to combine.
+Sprinkle evenly on top of the potatoes then bake for 15 more minutes.

 I want to live in that pan with those potatoes forever and eat nothing but them.
 Run on sentence, but that’s ok! :P